bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 16 JavaScript Decision Making.md

 6.  [alert] is a method that prints something out to the user.
 7.  [prompt] is a method that accepts an argument.
 The user input is usually saved to a variable.
 8. [Conditionals]
+	--> [if statement] only runs the code if the given condition is true -->